FabG/ml-engineer-interview/questions/algorithms-theory.md

 #### 12. What is a Random Forest?
 - A ‘random forest’ is a supervised machine learning algorithm that is generally used for classification problems.
 It operates by constructing multiple decision trees during the training phase.
 The random forest chooses the decision of the majority of the trees as the final decision.
 ![random forest](../images/1-random_forest.jpg)

+#### 13. What is XGboost?
+XGBoost is an algorithm that has recently been dominating applied machine learning and Kaggle competitions for structured or tabular data.

+XGBoost stands for e`X`treme `G`radient `Boost`ing.
+It is a popular and efficient open-source implementation of the gradient boosted trees algorithm.
+Gradient boosting is a supervised learning algorithm that attempts to accurately predict a target variable by combining an ensemble of estimates from a set of simpler and weaker models.
+The XGBoost algorithm performs well in machine learning competitions because of its robust handling of a variety of data types, relationships, distributions, and the variety of hyperparameters that you can fine-tune.
+You can use XGBoost for regression, classification (binary and multiclass), and ranking problems.

+- Model Features
+The implementation of the model supports the features of the scikit-learn and R implementations, with new additions like regularization.
+Three main forms of gradient boosting are supported:

+  - Gradient Boosting algorithm also called gradient boosting machine including the learning rate.
+  - Stochastic Gradient Boosting with sub-sampling at the row, column and column per split levels.
+  - Regularized Gradient Boosting with both L1 and L2 regularization.

+ - System Features
+The library provides a system for use in a range of computing environments, not least:

+  - Parallelization of tree construction using all of your CPU cores during training.
+  - Distributed Computing for training very large models using a cluster of machines.
+  - Out-of-Core Computing for very large datasets that don’t fit into memory.
+  - Cache Optimization of data structures and algorithm to make best use of hardware.

+ - Algorithm Features
+The implementation of the algorithm was engineered for efficiency of compute time and memory resources.
+A design goal was to make the best use of available resources to train the model.
+Some key algorithm implementation features include:

+  - Sparse Aware implementation with automatic handling of missing data values.
+  - Block Structure to support the parallelization of tree construction.
+  - Continued Training so that you can further boost an already fitted model on new data.
+XGBoost is free open source software available for use under the permissive Apache-2 license.

+- Why Use XGBoost?
+The two reasons to use XGBoost are also the two goals of the project:

+  - Execution Speed.
+  - Model Performance.